-- 1. Live within the GLT area

-- 2. Be a New Zealand citizen

-- 3. Be enrolled as a parliamentary elector

-- 4. Not be disqualified by the provisions of section 322 (1) of the Sale and Supply of Alcohol Act 2012 which states:

-A person is disqualified from election or appointment as a member of a licensing trust if he or she- - (a) is not a residential elector of the trust district or, in the case of the election or appointment of any member for a ward of a divided trust district, is not a residential elector entitled to vote at elections of members for that ward: - (b) has (directly or by virtue of his or her relationship with another person) such an involvement or appearance of involvement with the alcohol industry that he or she could not perform the duties of a member of a licensing trust without actual bias or the appearance of bias.
+- 1. Live within the GLT area - 2.
+Be a New Zealand citizen - 3.
+Be enrolled as a parliamentary elector for an address within the GLT area - Not be disqualified by the provisions of section 322 (1) of the Sale and Supply of Alcohol Act 2012 which states: A person is disqualified from election or appointment as a member of a licensing trust if he or she - - (a) is not a residential elector of the trust district or, in the case of the election or appointment of any member for a ward of a divided trust district, is not a residential elector entitled to vote at elections of members for that ward: - (b) has (directly or by virtue of their relationship with another person) such an involvement or appearance of involvement with the alcohol industry that they could not perform the duties of a member of a licensing trust without actual bias or the appearance of bias.